Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

 For example, if $\ns P=\mathbb N$ then open sets include $\f{evens}=\{2*n \mid n\in\mathbb N\}$ and $\f{odds}=\{2*n\plus 1 \mid n\in\mathbb N\}$.

-This semitopology is not a topology.
-Its notion of quorum captures an idea that a quorum is a set that may not be all of $\ns P$, but does at least biject with it. \item Take $\ns P$ to be any nonempty set.
-Let the \deffont{all-but-one} semitopology have
+Its notion of open set captures an idea that an actionable coalition is a set that may not be all of $\ns P$, but does at least biject with it. \item Take $\ns P$ to be any nonempty set.
+Let the \deffont{all-but-one semitopology} have

 This semitopology is not a topology.